Gladuin/iidx-controller/README.md

  - not tested, use with caution

 # to do
- - currently if you turn the encoder more than a few rounds it will not read all the steps
+ - ~~incorporate digitalreadFast into the Encoder library~~
-	- incorporate digitalreadFast into the Encoder library
+	- Credits to CrzyRedMachine
  - more testing

 # iidx-controller